- Reviews: 947

 Check in was easy,fast and friendly.
 We arrived late in the evening and just wanted to change and get some food before passing out for the night.
 We received complimentary leis along with our room keys (we did have a problem with them working so it was back down to the desk to get it fixed).

 Our room was on the 26th floor facing the ocean.
-We had a king bed, large bath room, desk, chair, dresser, Tv and large balcony with two chairs and a table.
+We had a king bed, large bath room, desk, chair, dresser, TV and large balcony with two chairs and a table.
 The ocean/beach views were beautiful and the sound of the waves was heaven to us.
+One night there was an incredible rain storm complete with lightning that we watched from the balcony;quite spectacular.
 Our stay was very comfortable and we enjoyed the property immensely.

 The hotel property itself is divided into two towers.
 The hotel pool and restaurants are primarily on the third floor.
 The Lobby level has the check in area as well as shops.
 The Atrium shops are below the lobby and have a nice assortment of stores to shop till you drop.
 The hotel is right across the street from the Duke Statue and Waikiki beach which made it very easy to head off to the beach any time of day( Beach/pool towels are available to hotel guests by the pool area.
 You have to sign out the towels and return them to the desk or else you are charged.)
 All the shops and restaurants in the area are well within comfortable walking distance.
 Transportation options such as taxis and buses are plentiful as well.